sehribanceliker/Heart_Disease_Prediction_With_Machine_Learning/README.md

  # Heart Disease Mortality Data Among US Adults (35+) by State/Territory and County

- This repository contains data and code related to the analysis and prediction of heart disease mortality rates among US adults aged 35 and older, by state, territory, and county.
-Also i created the backend and frontend for application.
-Flask and HTML was used for application and and given data predict to high risk heart disease, low risk heart disease etc.
+This repository contains data and code related to analyzing and predicting heart disease mortality rates among US adults aged 35 and older, by state, territory, and county.
+Also, I created the backend and frontend for the application.
+Flask and HTML were used for the application and given data to predict high-risk heart disease, low-risk heart disease, etc.

  ## Data Description